SwiftUI Buttons - Tutorial and Examples

 .buttonStyle(.bordered)

-.buttonStyle(.borderless): As the name implies, there’ll be no border or background.
+• .buttonStyle(.borderless): Removes the border or background.

 Custom Buttons